AdobeDocs/commerce-admin.en/help/stores-purchase/display-settings.md

    - `Including Tax`
    - `Including and Excluding Tax`

-If you choose to display both prices (with and without tax), the storefront will look similar to the following:
+If you choose to display both prices (with and without tax), the storefront looks similar to the following:

    ![Example of price display including taxes on the storefront](./assets/catalog-prices-tax.png)<!-- zoom -->